-Curriculum Content 5.
+5. Curriculum content

-www.PapaCambridge.com Candidates may follow either the Core Curriculum only or the Extended Curriculum, which includes both the Core and Extended.
-Candidates aiming for grades A\ to B must follow the Extended Curriculum.
+Candidates may follow either the Core Curriculum only or the Extended Curriculum, which includes both the Core and Extended.
+Candidates aiming for grades A to B must follow the Extended Curriculum.

 The skills covered in the syllabus are outlined below.